flowcommerce/redux-fetch/README.md

 * `[options: Object]`: Same options available for `FetchRootContainer` as props with the exception of `routerProps` since it can be inferred.

 ### `fetchRouteData(routerProps)`

-An asynchronous action creator that you would normally dispatch on the server-side to fetch the data required before rendering matched route components.
+An asynchronous action creator that fetches the data required before rendering matched route components when dispatched.

-The arguments you should inject into the `fetchRouteData` are:
+The arguments you should inject into `fetchRouteData` are:

-  - [`routerProps: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.
+  - `routerProps: RouterState`: Properties normally injected into `RouterContext` that represent the current state of a router.

 ## Acknowledgments